verronpro/blog/_posts/2023-02-01-monthly-commit-nested-repeatdocpart.md

 ## Agile/craftsmanship/docs-as-code lens
  * Small batches, big impact:* The production change is 13 lines.
 The test infrastructure (context classes, fixtures) is larger, but that's the right ratio—tests define the contract and protect against regression.

- * Recursive simplicity:* Instead of managing explicit stacks or breadth-first queues, the code leverages natural recursion.
+ * Recursive simplicity:* Instead of managing explicit stacks or breadth-first queues, the code leverages a natural recursion.
 The call stack is the traversal state.
 This aligns with the WordprocessingML structure (comments form a tree) and keeps the cognitive load low.

  * Documentation through fixtures:* The RepeatDocPartNestingTest.docx template itself is documentation.
 Future maintainers can open it in Word, see the comment structure, and understand the feature without parsing code.

 ## Solo maintainer + enterprise usage angle

-For a solo maintainer, recursion is a double-edged sword—it's elegant but can hide stack-overflow risks.
+For a solo maintainer, recursion is a double-edged sword—it is elegant but can hide stack-overflow risks.
 The mitigation here is *structural*: WordprocessingML comments have finite depth (typically 2–4 levels in practice), and the Spring `CollectionUtils.isEmpty()` guard prevents infinite loops on malformed trees.

 For enterprise users, this removes a major adoption blocker.
 Before, nested repeats required flattening the data model or splitting templates.
 Now, the document structure can mirror the domain model directly.
 That reduces impedance mismatch between business stakeholders (who think hierarchically) and template authors.